 Millet flour is a good substitute for making gluten-free pancakes, muffins, and other baked goods, among other things.
 Millet is high in manganese, an essential mineral for bone and brain health.

-Oats have a lot of fiber, which helps you feel fuller for a more extended period.
+Oats are high in fiber, which helps you feel fuller for a more extended period.
 They are not low in carbohydrates, but they can assist you in maintaining a healthy blood sugar and insulin level.

-This gluten-free whole grain, which is technically a seed, is high in complete protein, fiber, manganese, phosphorus, magnesium, folate, and vitamin B1.
+This gluten-free whole grain, technically a seed, is high in complete protein, fiber, manganese, phosphorus, magnesium, folate, and vitamin B1.
 It is also a good source of iron and zinc.

-Rye is remarkable in that it contains fiber in both the endosperm and the grain’s bran.
+Rye is remarkable because it contains fiber in the endosperm and the grain’s bran.

-Because it contains less sugar than most other grains, it is particularly beneficial for those with diabetes who need to maintain their blood sugar levels.
+Because it contains less sugar than most other grains, quinoa is particularly beneficial for diabetics who need to maintain their blood sugar levels.